wilcc/all-about-that-text/README.md

 ### Introduction

-We'll be making an app that's all about that text.
 We've been making event listener functions that take in input in two ways: what was clicked, and what's the current state of our app.
-For this project. the focus will be looking at what was clicked, _and_ what was typed into our input box.
+For this project. the focus will be looking at what was clicked and what was typed into our input box.

 Because we're all about that text, 'bout that text, no pictures.